All Episodes

 No, it would hurt Obama, and that'd be the only factor you'd need to know as to whom it would help specifically.

-An economy slips further uh into an abyss is not gonna help Obama.
+An economy slips further into an abyss is not going to help Obama.

-They're gonna try to play it your way.
+They're going to try to play it your way.

-That's what no matter how bad the news is, they will say that uh there's their signs of success in they'll find some area of the economy where they can say their stimulus package is working and they'll go that we can't change horses in the middle of stom uh stream room.
+And they'll find some area of the economy where they can say their stimulus package is working, and they'll go that we can't change horses in the middle of the stream.

-And and Rush, before I go, can I ask you about Steve Jobs?
+And Rush, before I go, can I ask you about Steve Jobs?

 Okay.

-Um I saw someone saying the other day that they thought now that he was you know had passed away, that Apple would be a little more open with their they this person calls it paranoia about keeping a closed system on everything and being all locked down because Steve Jobs evidently I I started reading his biography after you represented it, and he was, you know, a little paranoid about that.
+I saw someone saying the other day that they thought now that he had passed away that Apple would be a little more open with their, this person called it paranoia about keeping a closed system on everything and being all locked down because Steve Jobs evidently, I started reading his biography after you represented it, and he was a little paranoid about that.

-Uh it's just impossible to know what the new CEO is gonna want to do to put his stamp on the company.
+It's just impossible to know what the new CEO is going to want to do to put his stamp on the company.

 Way too soon to tell.

-It's an interesting question that I'll grant you.
+It's an interesting question, though, I'll grant you.

 When the Iranians get the nuke, you will see all kinds of voters concerned about foreign policy.